Actors David Schwimmer and Courteney Cox in a scene from 'Friends.'

 - On air: 1988-present

 "Red Dwarf" has garnered quite the cult following since it premiered in 1988, but its heyday was in the '90s.
 The British sci-fi comedy focuses on the titular spacecraft's technician Dave Lister who wakes up 3 million years after being in suspended animation to find he's the last living human.
 The series won an Emmy in 1994 and saw its highest ratings in 1999.
-It was revived in 2009 and is still on the air today.
+It's lived on in multiple revivals, with more specials expected in 2025.

 #29.
 The Wonder Years